Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

-To reduce the Feature Package Calculus to the core calculus, we create packages representing features selected for a package.
-Figure~\ref{fig:features} shows an instance of the Feature Package Calculus; its reduction to the core appears in Figure~\ref{fig:feature-reduction}.
+To reduce the Feature Package Calculus to the core calculus, we create packages representing features selected for a package~\cite{pubgrub-rs}.
+Fig.~\ref{fig.features} shows an instance of the Feature Package Calculus and its reduction to the core.